mattdesl/parametric-curves/blogpost/post.md

 <img src="https://github.com/mattdesl/parametric-curves/blob/master/blogpost/p2.jpg?raw=true" width="25%" />

-> Try multiplying `angle` by a whole number to add more twists!
+> **Tip:** Try multiplying `angle` by a whole number to add more twists!

 ---

-We can also use a 3D spherical coordinates as a base, instead of a 2D circle.
+We can also use 3D spherical coordinates as a base, instead of a 2D circle.

 ```glsl
 vec3 spherical (float r, float phi, float theta) {